almeidas-tatiane/robust-api-performance/performance-test-plan.md

 | Network Throughput                          | Prometheus (Node Exporter)                        |
 | Database Performance                        | Prometheus (MongoDB Exporter)                     |

+### 📝 Notes
+- This test plan will use JMeter as Performance test tool, but other tools can be consider as Gatling, K6.
+- If the company has Dynatrace, Datadog or New Relic as APM tool other performance metrics can be consider for the test:
+  -- Service / Analyze backtrace
+  -- Service / View service flow
+  -- Service / Pure Paths
+  -- Service / Current hotspots

 ## ⚙️ Environment Pre-conditions